farhanrafiq153/AnalyticsHub/README.md

+# Chicago Public Schools - Progress Report Cards (2011-2012)

+The Chicago Public Schools - Progress Report Cards (2011-2012) project is a comprehensive exploration of the performance data of Chicago Public Schools during the academic years 2011-2012.
+This initiative aims to delve into various aspects of school performance captured in the progress report cards issued by the Chicago Public Schools system.

 # WaveX WaterCraft Project (Power BI)

 Developed interactive dashboards with dynamic charts and maps to visualize sales trends by region, product category for Improved Sales and HR Management.